Your Privacy at Risk

 — Thomas Jefferson

-Data brokers scrape the Internet for bits of information and combine it to create a profile for sale to anyone willing to pay for it.
+Data brokers scrape the Internet for bits of information then combine it to create a profile for sale to anyone willing to pay for it.

 On their own, each data point says very little about you.
 But when you combine all that information, it suddenly becomes possible to gain insight into your political beliefs, your religion, gender, sexual preferences, financial status, and even whether you are about to get married or want to get pregnant.In many countries it's illegal to discriminate on the basis of characteristics like race, age, gender or religion.
 But companies can (and do) sneak in discrimination through the back door by using proxies for these characteristics.
 For example, your choice of social media platform reveals a lot about your age.